farabimahmud/emulate-raspberry-pi3-in-qemu/README.md

+# Emulate Raspberry Pi 3 using QEMU in 64 bit
+In this tutorial we will see how we can emulate Raspberry Pi 3 b Plus using QEMU in linux environment.
+I have tried to piece together information from different repositories and assemble them together so it works right out of the box.
+Hope it helps.

-# Install QEMU 6.2 from source:
+## Install QEMU 6.2 from source:
 1. Make sure you do not have QEMU preinstalled.
 Remove the existing installation if needed by executing the following -
 ```
 $ sudo apt-get autoremove qemu*